wolfmanx/vc-ign/README.txt

 - Load :file:`vc-ign.el` to augment Emacs package :mod:`vc` with VC ignore facilities.

+- The keyboard shortcuts are bound to prefix :kbd:`z` in :defun:`vc-dir-mode` and :kbd:`C-x v z` in other modes.
+The prefix can be customized with :data:`vc-ign-prefix`.

 - Press :kbd:`z z` in :defun:`vc-dir-mode` or :kbd:`C-x v z z` in
   :defun:`dired-mode` to ignore marked files.
 In other modes, a file is read from the minibuffer.
 With a prefix argument, the files are